AndresMpa/math_II/README.md

 # Math II notes

-Hey there!
 Here you can find a set of different implementation with vectors, matrices and some other mathematical cool things.

 ## What can I find here?